 The Company continues to focus on creating significant value for shareholders through the exploration and potential discovery of world-class copper and gold deposits in southeast Peru.
 The Company is a reporting issuer in British Columbia, Alberta and Ontario.
 Management is planning to apply for listing on the TSX in 2021 and has initiated this process.
-As at the date of this MD&A, the corporate organization structure remains largely the same as the most recent annual financial statements of the Company, with one wholly owned subsidiary, Sombrero Minerales S.A.C.
-The Company's primary focus continues to be the Sombrero project, a copper-gold project, located in southern Peru, covering approximately 130,000 hectares acquired through a combination of staking and option agreements, and in July 2021, subsequent to the period under discussion, entered into an agreement regarding the Takana district (refer to section 9 of this document for further information).
+As at the date of this MD&A, the corporate organization structure remains the same as the most recent annual financial statements of the Company, with one wholly owned subsidiary, Sombrero Minerales S.A.C.
+The Company's focus continues to be the Sombrero project, a copper-gold project, located in southern Peru, covering approximately 130,000 hectares acquired through a combination of staking and option agreements.
+The Company was spun out of its former parent company, Fury Gold, in October 2020 (the "Transaction") described in the Company's consolidated financial statements for the year ended December 31, 2020.